 - Don’t pack your car in an unclear area.
 Make sure you find a spot where people have camped before to avoid breaking branches or destroying plants.

-Tips for Operating and Maintaining an Overland Rooftop Camping Tent
+Tips for Operating and Maintaining a Rooftop Tent

 - When opening the tent always roll up the cover and wedge it under the base of the tent: This protects the cover from damage as well as enables you to access whichever door or window the cover may block.